toffesource/Godot-Game-Engine-PlayerInventory/README.md

 ### Project Features
   - Organize items in inventory via drag and drop.
   - Split stackable items.
 (Right click a stacked item while holding shift key to split.)
+  - Item stacking limit.
+(A stackable item will consume a new slot once it reaches its stack limit.)
+  - Item information.
+(Right mouse click to show a detailed description of a selected item.)
   - Merge similar items.
   - Save inventory's current state.